 4. Protection of the Surrogate

 Much of the recommendation of the Committee has been directed at protection of the rights and interests of the surrogate.
-Given the existing infertility burden and the diminutive fraction that would require surrogacy, the population of surrogates at risk is small.
+Given the existing infertility burden and the miniscule fraction that would require surrogacy, the population of surrogates at risk is small.
 With the lure of commercial benefits removed and ban on access to foreigners, the numbers recede further.
 The Surrogacy Regulation Bill should bring the problem down to a manageable size that, comprehensively addressed through insurance and compensation, should lead to adequate protection of the surrogate.
 A national database of volunteer surrogates as recommended in 5.134 of the report, allows for pre-screening and counseling, complete information and understanding that can further protect the surrogate.

 However, the Draft ART Bill says the ART banks will ‘supply surrogate mothers’.
 This is a contradiction, among many others, if the draft ART Bill and Surrogacy Bill are to be merged.
-According to the International Federation of Gynecologists and Obstetricians (FIGO) ‘surrogate arrangements should not be commercial and are best arranged by non-profit agencies’ (34)
+According to the International Federation of Gynecologists and Obstetricians (FIGO) ‘surrogate arrangements should not be commercial and are best arranged by non-profit agencies’ (13)

-In 5.26 the Report questions the choice of surrogacy as an avocation or way to retire debt.
+In 5.26 the Report questions the choice of surrogacy as an avocation or way to return debt.
 Is it right for a surrogate to earn this way just because other avenues are less remunerative?
-Article 21 of the Constitution enshrines the Right to life and livelihood in a dignified manner, while child bearing is risky and dehumanizing.
+Article 21 of the Constitution enshrines the Right to life and livelihood in a dignified manner, while child bearing as a livelihood is risky and dehumanizing.
 Education and vocational training can be offer to all empanelled surrogates to provide wider life choices.
 The plight of these women should serve to alert the Government to its responsibility in education and employment for women and other neglected sub-sections of society.

 The Report has suggested in 5.52, that accurate specialist designation, qualifications and experience be described for infertility clinics.
 Since the Clinical Establishment Act 2010 does not govern in many states, this requirement is important to protect patients and surrogates attending these clinics.
 The Draft Art Bill is silent on the qualifications and experience of professionals and employees in ART clinics.

 Protection of the Surrogate through insurance is mentioned in 5.60 of the Report.
 Specific insurance products need to be designed for the purpose of surrogacy, with its unique risks and complications.
 It has to be clarified if leave and maternity benefits accrue to both the surrogate and the intended parent, and to what extent.
 It is unclear if employers would recognize surrogacy as grounds for maternity leave.
-Compensation alone may be insufficient, and must be complimented by access to health services and health insurance.
+Compensation alone may be insufficient, and must be complemented by access to health services and health insurance.

-Information about health risks need to be comprehensive, and 5.120 of the Report suggests a neutral ‘Competent Authority’ to obtain signed consent from all parties; the surrogate, her husband, and the legal parents.
+Information about health risks needs to be comprehensive, and 5.120 of the Report suggests a neutral ‘Competent Authority’ to obtain signed consent from all parties; the surrogate, her husband, and the legal parents.
 Placing limits on the number of embryos implanted (5.125) and the number of cycles, as well as pregnancies (5.86) can mitigate risks.
 According to the FIGO recommendations, ‘all efforts must be taken to reduce the chance of multiple pregnancy with the ensuing risk to the surrogate mother and future babies’.
-(34) The ART Bill is unclear on this, and proper monitoring and documentation of procedures would be required.
+(13) The ART Bill is unclear on this, and proper monitoring and documentation of procedures would be required.
 The surrogate should be allowed to stay at her home and care for her family, and not incarcerated in surrogacy hostels.
 This may require adequate counseling of husbands and children, along with nutrition and hygiene advice and diet supplements at home.